 What is veterinary laser therapy?

 Veterinary laser therapy is an innovative treatment that has gained popularity in recent years as veterinarians discover its benefits for pets.
-Used similarly to acupuncture, massage therapy, and other alternative therapies, laser treatment can be used in conjunction with, or instead of, medication to manage pain, inflammation, and wound healing.
+Used similarly to acupuncture, massage therapy, and other alternative therapies, laser treatment can be used in conjunction with or in place of medication to manage pain, inflammation, and wound healing.

 - Monochromatic: Light that is a single wavelength (as opposed to natural light, which is emitted as a range of wavelengths)